baha-ca/NeatDesign/README.md

 * Unsubscribe from the app
 * Multi-edition upgrade/down-grade support
 * Add-on support (partial, coming soon)
-* Event notification support from the marketplace
+* Event notification support from the marketplace (simple event, validation coming soon)
 * Add users to a subscription
 * Remove users from a subscription
 * Logout redirects to the subscriber's marketplace